 Pick Up Day

 The last day of camp starts with the same stretch and breakfast routine campers have come accustomed to.
 Campers then have some time to review the choreography they have been working on all week before performing their routines for other campers and couneslors.
 After show and tell, we expect all campers to help clean up the camp grounds to leave the facilities cleaner then we found it before being picked up by their parents at noon.
 If any parents would like to come see show and tell, please arrive no later than 10am.

-Groups versus Cabins versus Classes
+Cabins versus Classes

 Sleeping accommodations are in cabins with bunks.
 Showers / bathrooms are onsite and are locker room style.